 Trainees at our site are guided to develop clinical skills as generalist practitioners, as well as receive training focused in their individual areas of interest.
 We highly value the mentorship role and as mentors, our goal is to help interns transition into professional roles and be prepared to pass on their knowledge and experiences to the next generation of psychologists.
 This goal is accomplished through specific, sequential, cumulative, and increasingly complex experiences intended to both challenge and support trainees in their mastery of specific competencies: psychotherapy (individual, group, couples, and family), psychological assessment, intake interviewing, crisis intervention, outreach, consultation, multicultural awareness, supervision, and professional and ethical behavior.

 Our program philosophy is grounded in the scientist-practitioner model of education and training.
 At the core of this philosophy, our training focuses on delivering services rooted in science-based decision-making and clinical judgment (Hoshmand & Polkinghorne, 1992; Raimy, 1950).
 In addition to clinical practice based on the science of psychology, interns are also expected to use their practice experiences to influence and contribute to science, which is utilized through a formal seminar and other research opportunities.
-Although we are not APA-accredited, we have been given permission to plan our initial site visit.
-This is scheduled to take place on July 23 – 24, 2015.
+Our training program is fully accredited by the American Psychological Association.
 As such, our program follows the guidelines and recommendations set forth by the American Psychological Association and the scientist-practitioner model to offer experiential training opportunities and supervision in competencies required for professionals in our field that attend to multicultural and ethical issues which we value and fully integrate throughout every facet of our system and training.

 Consistent with the mission of our university and the counseling center a strong emphasis on diversity is woven throughout all aspects of our philosophy and training experiences.
 Emphasis throughout the training program is placed on the richness of cultural diversity among peoples, particularly NMSU students.
 The student body is very diverse in that there is a blending of three predominant cultures—Latino/a, American Indian, and Anglo in addition to other cultures (for example, bicultural, international students, Asian American, African American).
 The intern program offers training in exploring cultural diversity from a variety of perspectives—racial, ethnic, age, gender, religious, sexual orientation, and physical to name a few of the perspectives.
 Interns are encouraged to examine their own cultural experiences as part of their training, as well as appreciate the similarities and differences among their peers, colleagues, supervisors and clients.
 Diversity is not only addressed in the Multicultural Awareness Seminar but is integrated throughout all of the competency areas as it is viewed as the interwoven thread that runs through all of our professional work.
 Of equal importance to us is the philosophical belief that it is our responsibility as professionals to encourage an increased awareness in our interns of their social responsibility to become advocates for social justice.
 Besides raising their awareness of how they can and do facilitate change within the therapy room, interns are expected to create a consultation project during the year that focuses on social action, responsibility, justice, or advocacy in order to address environmental and systemic means of facilitating change within the university setting.